Overherd the one about powdered oat milk?

 black backpack with a pink pouch of overherd powdered oat milk poking out of the top to illustrate its convenience for travelling

-Campings trips?
+Camping trips?
 No problem.
 Festivals?
 Bring it on.
 Hotel rooms with little plastic pots of cow’s milk?
-Who cares.
+Who cares…

 Cost effective

-If you buy an 800g pack on subscription, you will pay £10.99 (and get a free glass Overherd bottle to mix it all up in).
-This works out to about £1.37 per litre once you dilute it.
-Of course, you need to take into account the postage cost, but even then, this is a relatively cost-effective option.
-Not cheap, but not horribly expensive either and you are doing your self and the planet a favour at the same time.
+So, not really cheap, but not horribly expensive either and you are doing your self and the planet a favour at the same time.
 Plus, you only make up the amount you want to use so there is far less waste.
+And don’t forget you can use my VEGANMUM15 discount code too!
 Can’t be bad.

 picture of vegan mum sitting against a leafy background pouring some overherd powdered oat milk into her cup of coffee

-Not only that, in these times of concern over ultra-processed foods, surprisingly, this product seems less processed than the barista plant milk cartons – the ingredients are certainly more recognisable and it’s a much shorter list too.
+Not only that, in these times of concern over ultra-processed foods, this product seems less processed than the barista plant milk cartons I used to use – the ingredients are certainly more recognisable and it’s a much shorter list.

-You can buy Overherd direct from their online store, and then you get to benefit from their subscription discounts.
-And don’t forget that as a reader of this Overherd powdered oat milk review, you can benefit from an exclusive Vegan Mum 15% discount (enter VEGANMUM15 at checkout).
+I buy Overherd direct from their online store and so benefit from their subscription discounts.
+Buying direct means that you can benefit from my exclusive 15% discount too – just enter voucher code VEGANMUM15 at checkout.

 Penny Barkas